destenson/kalman-filter-rs/codebase-review-report.md

 The Kalman filter library is in excellent working condition with all 7 filter variants fully implemented, comprehensive logging infrastructure in place, and a professional README.
 The codebase has 48 passing tests (100% pass rate) across unit, integration, and doc tests, with only minor technical debt (147 `.unwrap()` calls in non-test code).

-**Primary recommendation**: Execute PRP-02 (Performance Benchmarks) to establish baseline metrics and enable performance regression testing before further optimizations.
+**Primary recommendation**: Execute PRP-03 (Algorithm Validation) to ensure mathematical correctness and numerical accuracy before any performance optimization work.

 ## Implementation Status